Manishearth/manishearth.github.io/source/_posts/2016-03-05-exploring-zero-knowledge-proofs.markdown

 they can be placed in.
 {% endmathy %}

 Alright.
-Bob creates a ton of these "encrypted gates", and calculates all the adaptation keys.
+Bob creates a ton of these "encrypted gates", and calculates all the adaptation keys for every possible pair of gates.
 He also mixes up the truth tables of each encrypted gate[^8].

 Now, he commits to these truth tables.
 A commitment for each entry in each truth table is made, so he'll end up with something like this: